symfony/symfony-docs/frontend/asset_mapper.rst

         }
     }</script>

-Importmaps is a native browser feature.
-It works in all browsers thanks to a "shim" file that's included automatically by the AssetMapper component (all *modern* browsers `support it natively <https://caniuse.com/import-maps>`_).
+Import maps are a native browser feature.
+They work in all browsers thanks to a "shim" file that's included automatically by the AssetMapper component (all *modern* browsers `support them natively <https://caniuse.com/import-maps>`_).

 When you import ``bootstrap`` from your JavaScript, the browser will look at the ``importmap`` and see that it should fetch the package from the URL.